snippetify/snippet-sniffer/README.md

 ## What it does

 This library allows you

-1. To get url seeds from search engine api (Google)
+1. To get code snippets using search engine api (Google)
-2. Get code snippets from any web page by crawling url seeds.
+2. To get code snippets from any web page by crawling url seeds.

 ## How to use it